 After the post was brought to their attention, authorities looked at the rest of the posts on the account and discovered images of Reardon or someone else shooting guns, along with anti-Semitic comments and white nationalist content, D’Egidio said.
 New Middletown police then contacted their Youngstown counterparts and the FBI.

 New Middletown police contacted the community center, Youngstown police and the FBI to make them aware of the threat.
 The Mahoning Valley Violent Crimes Task Force also helped, the police chief said, which is part of the FBI Violent Crimes Task Force.

-"For a town of 1,700 people, this was a pretty intense situation," D'Egidio told CNN.
+“For a town of 1,700 people, this was a pretty intense situation,” he said.

-Authorities knew based on public records that Reardon owned weapons, the police chief said, and they executed a search warrant at his home around 10:30 p.m.
-Friday night.
+Public records indicated Reardon owned weapons, the police chief said, and they executed a search warrant at his home around 10:30 p.m.
+Friday.

-Reardon's mother answered the door, and he arrived about 20 minutes after the search had started, D'Egidio said.
-There, police found a cache of weapons and ammunition.
+Reardon’s mother answered the door, and he arrived about 20 minutes after the search had begun, D’Egidio said.
+Police found a cache of weapons and ammunition, the chief said.